fcdoc/doc/en/flashduty/feature/teams_and_members.md

 brief: Team Operations and Member Management
 ---

-# Team and Members
+# Teams and Members

 ## Team Introduction
-A team is a collection of members, also conceptualized as a group, where members with varying responsibilities or from different projects are aggregated to facilitate the management of **collaboration spaces, task assignments, duty schedules, and service calendars** among other scenarios.
+A team is a collection of members and can also be understood as a group.
+Members with different responsibilities or projects can be grouped into a team for managing **collaboration spaces, assignment notifications, duty schedules, and service calendars** among other scenarios.

 ## Team Management

 ### Team Search

-- By default, all teams are displayed, with an option to filter for only 'my' team.
+- By default, all teams are displayed.
+You can choose to view only the teams you belong to.
-- Search by team name is supported with fuzzy matching; however, searching by member is not available.
+- Fuzzy search by team name is supported, but search by member is not.

-### Create and Edit
+### Creation and Editing

-- Team limit: Currently, there is no restriction on the number of teams.
+- Team quantity limit: Currently unlimited.
-- User limit per team: Currently, there is no restriction on the number of users that can be added.
+- Number of users that can be added to a team: Currently unlimited.
-- A single member can be part of multiple teams.
+- The same member can belong to multiple teams.
-- The name, description, and membership of an existing team can be modified.
+- The name, description, and members of a created team can be modified.
-- When changing team members, ensure that the member indeed belongs to the team.
+- When modifying team members, ensure that the member indeed belongs to the team.

-### Delete Team
+### Deleting a Team

 > [!WARN]
-> Before deletion, confirm whether any collaboration spaces, assignment policies, or other related items are linked to the team.
+> Before deleting, please confirm whether there are any collaboration spaces, assignment policies, or other related settings associated with the team.
-> After deletion, all associated paths will immediately become invalid and cannot be restored; please proceed with caution.
+> After deletion, any related settings will immediately become invalid and cannot be recovered.
+Please proceed with caution.

 ## Member Management

-### Invitation Method
+### Invitation Methods

-- The console supports only email invitations, with the user nickname set to the email prefix by default, which can be changed in the account settings after activation
+- The console only supports email invitations.
+The user nickname defaults to the email prefix and can be modified in the account settings page after activation
-- Invitations can also be sent via [Open API](https://developer.flashcat.cloud/api-110655699), which supports inviting via mobile phone numbers
+- You can invite members through [Open API](https://developer.flashcat.cloud/api-110655699), which supports mobile phone number invitations
-- The system will send either an SMS or email to the invited colleagues, with a daily limit of 200 invitations and a maximum of 10 people per invitation
+- The system will send text messages or emails to invited colleagues.
+The maximum number of invitations per day is 200, and a maximum of 10 people can be invited at a time
-- Besides the above methods, you can contact the organization administrator to set up single sign-on, where new members will automatically have an account created upon login
+- In addition to the above methods, you can also contact the organization administrator to configure single sign-on, and new members will automatically create accounts after logging in
-- After sending an invitation to the other party, they can activate their account simply by logging in.
-Until activation, the account will not be able to receive alert-related notifications
+- After inviting a member, they can activate their account by logging in.
+The account will not receive alert-related notifications until it is activated

-### Invite Members
+### Inviting Members

-- When inviting a member, you can directly assign them a role; [understand the permission design](/feature/permission_overview).
+- When inviting a member, you can directly assign them a role; [learn about permission design](/feature/permission_overview).
-- For email invitations, the invited member will receive a notification email and can directly jump to the login verification from within the email.
+- When inviting via email, the invited member will receive a notification email and can directly log in and verify through the email.
-- For SMS invitations, the invited member will receive a corresponding SMS notification.
+- When inviting via SMS, the invited member will receive a corresponding SMS reminder.
 - Invited members can log in using the verification method provided during the invitation, such as email or mobile phone number.

-### Change Role
+### Changing Roles

-- Account administrators can change the roles of members.
+- Account administrators can change members' roles.
-- Members can demote their own roles but cannot promote them.
+- Members can downgrade their own roles but cannot upgrade them.

-### Delete Member
+### Deleting Members
 > [!WARN]
-> Once a member is deleted, they cannot be restored, so please exercise caution.
+> Once a member is deleted, they cannot be restored.
+Please proceed with caution.
-> Deleting a member does not remove their data.
+> After a member is deleted, their data will not be deleted.

-## FAQs
+## Frequently Asked Questions

-|+| Have the members not received the verification email after being invited via email?
+|+| Email Invitation Members Did Not Receive the Verification Email?

-    Please verify that the email address was entered correctly, check if the email was received in the spam folder, and ensure no blocking policy is set for the email.
-If all is well, you may ask the inviter to resend the invitation or contact the official technical support team.
+    Please confirm that the email address is correct, check the spam folder, and ensure that no interception policies are set in the email.
+If everything is normal, you can ask the inviter to resend the invitation or contact official technical support.

-|+| Didn’t the member invited via SMS receive the verification text message?
+|+| SMS Invitation Members Did Not Receive the Verification SMS?

-    Please confirm that the mobile number was entered correctly and that no blocking policy is in place on the phone.
-If everything is in order, you can ask the inviter to resend the invitation or reach out to the official technical support team.
+    Please confirm that the mobile phone number is correct and that no interception policies are set on the mobile phone.
+If everything is normal, you can ask the inviter to resend the invitation or contact official technical support.

-|+| Can the same member belong to multiple principal tenants?
+|+| Can the Same Member Belong to Multiple Principal Tenants?

-    Yes, for instance, if member A is part of multiple entities, member A will be prompted to select the entity to log into upon signing in.
+    Yes, for example, if member A belongs to multiple entities, member A will be prompted to choose the entity to log in when logging in.

-|+| Can the mobile numbers or email addresses of members under the same account be duplicated?
+|+| Can Members' Mobile Phone Numbers or Email Addresses Under the Same Account Be Repeated?

-    No, they cannot be duplicated; the mobile number or email address must remain unique.
+    No, the mobile phone number or email address must be unique.

-|+| Why can’t the administrator change other members’ email addresses or mobile numbers?
+|+| Why Can't the Administrator Modify Other Members' Email Addresses or Mobile Phone Numbers?

-    A mobile phone number or email is a crucial channel for incident notifications and for logging into the console.
-To prevent any modifications to this information without the user's knowledge, which could lead to unforeseen incidents, only the account owner can make changes, and these changes must be verified.
+    The mobile phone number or email address is an important channel for incident notifications and logging into the console.
+To prevent these details from being modified without the member's knowledge, which could lead to unexpected issues, only the member can modify them and must verify the changes.